glujan/lapka/README.md

  * `py36` - run unit and integration tests, measure coverage,
  * `style` - check code and docs style, cyclomatic complexity,
- * `upgrade` - test if dependencies can be safely upgraded.
-Depends on test unit and integration tests success!

 Similary, I'm using [nvm](https://github.com/creationix/nvm) to manage _Node.js_ versions.
 This is how to run JS tests: